bartoszgebarowski/inventory-management/README.md

 1. Key: CREDS, value: the content of file_with_credentials.json that will allow an application to access Google Sheets API
 1. Navigate to the Buildpacks section and add Python and NodeJS(in that order)
 1. Navigate to the Deploy tab and connect the Heroku to Github
-1. Choose your Github repository and branch from which application will be build
+1. Choose your Github repository and branch from which the application will be build
 1. Choose a method of deployment(Automatic or Manual) and click Deploy branch button

 [Back to Table of contents](#table-of-contents)

 ## Credits

-### Honourable mentions:
+### Honourable mentions
 Code Institute - python essentials template, used in this project Daisy McGirr - mentor of the Code Institute, whose guidance was invaluable Tobiasz Chodarewicz - a friend whose explanation of various code-related issues allowed me to tackle problems that I have encountered during the development process
 You - for visiting my Repository and reading the documentation

+### Note about template worksheet

+The template worksheet has been made public with the viewer permissions.
+In a real-world application, this would not be public.

 [Back to Table of contents](#table-of-contents)